Premature Vaccine Launch Has Deadly Repercussions

 "Yes, we did.
 It was what we call a 'conditional recommendation' with the emphasis to minimize potential risks," says Dr. Joachim Hombach, who led WHO's review of the vaccine.
 "We saw the problems.
 We also clearly pointed to the data gaps."

 WHO recommended that Sanofi do more experiments to better understand the vaccine's safety issues.
-In its assessment, WHO pointed out that the vaccine "may be ineffective or may theoretically even increase the future risk of [being] hospitalized or severe dengue illness" in people who have never been exposed to dengue — which is about 10 to 20 percent of Philippine children.
+In its assessment, WHO pointed out that the vaccine "may be ineffective or may theoretically even increase the future risk of [being] hospitalized or severe dengue illness" in people who have never been exposed to dengue — which is about 10% to 20% of Philippine children.

 WHO's recommendation came three months after the Philippines launched its mass vaccination campaign in April 2016.